mtolly/onyx/haskell/README.md

       * any 2-instrument unisons are made into 1-instrument OD phrases
       * converts your VENUE to RB2 format
       * ensures your lower difficulties have all colors used on Expert
+      * adds (RB2 version) to the title to disambiguate when in RB3

     Then it will attempt to validate the song through Magma v1.
     If this succeeds, you're good to go.